googanhiem/gords-ha-addons/usb-backup/DOCS.md

 ***Warning: Always triple check you are formatting the correct drive letter.
 All files on the formatted drive will be destroyed.***

 ## Automation example
 This automation runs usb-backup after creating a restore point (which will be stored in the hass `backup` folder).
-You will need to update the `addon:` in the addon.
+You will need to update the `addon:` in the automation.

 ```
 alias: Run usb-backup every Sunday night